 While in the final year of her degree course at Havering College, Shamin designed a room in a nightclub and was then commissioned by BUPA to create an environment for patients with Dementia.
 Her concept was to bring the outdoors inside with a forest theme complete with the sounds of bird songs.

 Shamin, a former pupil of Mayfield School in Goodmayes, said: "I really liked being at Havering College.
 I felt so comfortable there and it was so local".

-My journey here at college has been amazing and I’ve grown so much as a person, when I started here to do my BTEC Level 3 Acting I was voted by my class to be a StAR and during the StAR training day I was elected on the StAR Committee.
-I also became an active member of the LGBTA social and support group, which raises awareness of issues affecting LGBT young people.
+My journey here at college has been amazing and I’ve grown so much as a person.
+When I started here to do my BTEC Level 3 Acting I was voted by my class to be a StAR and during the StAR training day I was elected on the StAR Committee.
+I also became an active member of the LGBT social and support group, which raises awareness of issues affecting LGBT young people.